colinstanfordjones/url_shortener/README.md

 This is built using the `devise-jwt` library as this has the most community support and robust feature set.
 There are full controller integration tests for handing user creation, signing in and signing off.

 `User` is fairly barebones.
 Its main purpose is handling authentication and is used to build associated urls.
-This built to prevent unauthorized requests from modifying a URL.
+This is built to prevent unauthorized requests from modifying a URL.

 ### Create a user